 Adhere to state mandate of vaccination requirements for childcare workers.

 Adhering to the values of RVCP’s community of care and doing everything reasonably possible to mitigate their own risk.

 Teachers can opt-out at any time if the environment feels unsafe.

 Community Guidance Around Monitoring Symptoms

 We expect all families to practice ongoing monitoring of symptoms.
-If you, your child, or someone in your household is experiencing symptoms and suspect you may have contracted COVID-19, stay home; we also highly recommend contacting your doctor and/or obtaining a COVID-19 test.
+If you, your child, or someone in your household is experiencing symptoms and suspect you may have contracted COVID-19, we recommend staying home and getting tested for COVID-19.

 In order for RVCP to run in-person school we must maintain an Illness Log of all reported symptoms COVID-19 related or not.

 High levels of transparency help create a cohesive community and help us all stay safe.
 To that end, no one in our community will be stigmatized for reporting symptoms.
 We all must commit to reporting any COVID-19 symptoms to RVCP and to Public Health in order for the community to stay healthy.